 But it's just like asking: "How much does it cost to build a car?" without specifying what you want in the new car, what it looks like, what you want to use it for, and how you will use it.
 Without sufficient detail, all you'll get is a generic ballpark number that's not very useful.
 Oftentimes a quick answer with no context is a meaningless answer.

 What's The Cost?
-Simple Question With No Simple Answer
+Simple Question With Not So Simple Answer

-Fact is, the question is simple, but the answer is not.
+The question is simple, but fact is, the answer is not.
 But there are ways to get to the cost.

-If someone gives you a number as soon as you finish your question (which is exactly what you're looking for by asking such question), then you should take it with a big grain of salt.
+If someone gives you a number as soon as you finish your question (which is exactly what you're looking for by asking this question), then you should take it with a big grain of salt.
 Because 100% of the time, that person is giving you a number that is not applicable to your situation.